A NSW Government website

 13–14.
 What other rules apply when I am flying a recreational drone in a park?

-1. In addition to seeking approval to fly from NPWS, you must also make sure that you are flying according to CASA regulations.
+1. In addition to seeking approval from NSW National Parks and Wildlife Service to fly, you must also ensure you are flying according to CASA regulations.
 A full list of CASA drone safety rules can be found on the CASA Know Your Drone website (always check the website for the current rules).

 2. You can also use a CASA-approved drone safety app to find further information about the location where you want to fly your drone.
 Approved drone safety apps can be accessed on the CASA website.